marvinli-harvard/critical-windows-lm/README.md

 1. `structured_responses.csv` contains all the model responses and some useful information about the model responses
 2. `ex_hierarchy/ex_{i}.png` are plots of the amount of truncation we apply versus the probability of samplign to the same piece of text.
 They also include the `Tlower` and `Tupper` bounds predicted by the theory.

-## Chain of thought Reasoning experiments
+## Chain of thought reasoning experiments